nabzali/python-encryption-project/README.md

 - The message gets encrypted.
 Decryption will basically work in the same way as encryption except that the offset is negated.
 - Works by shifting each letter down the alphabet by a constant value, i.e by the offset.
 - *e.g*: if the offset was 2, the letter *a* would change to a *c*.
-- If the newly encrypted value is outside the range of the alphabet, then the algorithm ensures that we wrap around
+- If the newly encrypted value goes beyond the letter *z*, then we continue by going back to the beginning of the alphabet, and so the letter *a* will follow the *z*.
+Similarly, we wrap around to the back of the alphabet when a newly encrypted value preceeds the letter *a*.
 - Only letters are encrypted.
 - Expect uppercase letters in the output of this particular algorithm, regardless of letter case.